 - May 16 and 17, 2020

 A time especially for parents and family members, Family Weekend features a full schedule of activities, including open classes to attend, faculty presentations, cultural celebrations, open houses, concerts, and many other programs.
 Family Weekend is also a great time to get a feel for the day-to-day life of today’s students.
 Fall Convocation and the awarding of Intermediate Honors to third-year students officially mark the start of Family Weekend on Friday afternoon.
-After Convocation, the third-year class holds its Ring Ceremony for students, family members, and friends.
+The Third-Year Ceremony also takes place on Friday afternoon.
+Students who purchased UVA rings receive them at that time.

 The University of Virginia offers a wide variety of educational opportunities for parents, family members, and friends.